MWSandbox/docs/certifications/AZ-700-notes.md

       - DNAT rules: TCP/UDP protocols + ports + translated address and port
         - E.g. use public ip of firewall and RDP port -> forward it to private VM + RDP port
       - Network rules: TCP/UDP/ICMP/Any + ports
-        - Can be used to Allow DNS lookup (UDP port 53) and add IP addresses of DNS servers
+        - Can be used to Allow DNS lookup (UDP port 53) and add IP addresses of DNS servers, filter base on IP, ports
       - Application rules: http/https/etc. protocols + ports
+        - Filter based on FQDNs, URLs, etc.
   - via firewall rules (classic)
 - Requires public IP
+- Can act as a DNS proxy (e.g. to forward DNS requests to Azure internal DNS)
 - Traffic needs to be routed through the firewall network (use private IP address of firewall)
+- Forced tunneling can be enabled when VPN tunneling is used
 - Firewall manager:
   - Allows management of firewall policies across network
   - Types of networks that can be secured that way: Virtual WAN, Hub + Spoke